Zymo-Research/docker-bcl2fastq/README.md

 ### Modify the extent of parallelization

 Override the default setting (default: 4) by passing an environment variable `CPU_NUM` to `docker run` command.
-This equivalent to running `make -j $CPU_NUM` command for bcl conversion and demultiplexing.
+This is equivalent to running `make -j $CPU_NUM` for bcl conversion and demultiplexing in container.

 ```bash
 docker run -d --name bcl2fastq \